francescodc87/ipaPy2/README.md

 **3. MS2 database file (only required if MS2 data is available)**
 <br />
 This new implementation of the IPA method also allows the user to include MS2 data in the annotation pipeline.
-In order to exploit this functionality a MS2 spectra database must be provided.
+In order to exploit this functionality an MS2 spectra database must be provided.
 The MS2 database must be provided as a pandas dataframe including the following columns in this exact order:
 - **compound_id**: unique id for each compound, it must match with the ids used in the MS1 database - *necessary*
-- **id**: Unique id for the single entry (i.e., spectra) of the database *necessary*
+- **id**: unique id for the single entry (i.e., spectra) of the database - *necessary*
 - **name**: compound name (e.g., 'D-Glucose') - *necessary*
 - **formula**: chemical formula (e.g., 'C6H12O6') - *necessary*
 - **inchi**: inchi string - *optional*
 - **precursorType**: the adduct form of the precursor ion (e.g., 'M+H') - *necessary*
 - **instrument**: the type of instrument the spectrum was acquired with - *optional*
 - **collision.energy**: the collision energy level used to acquire the spectrum (e.g., '15') - *necessary*
-- **spectrum**: The actual spectrum in the form of a string in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'
+- **spectrum**: the actual spectrum in the form of a string in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'

-It is necessary that the user uses a MS2 database specific to the instrument used to acquire the data.
+It is necessary that the user uses an MS2 database specific to the instrument used to acquire the data.
 The MS2 database found [here](https://drive.google.com/file/d/15qduvtE8aSAAUCf1FE4ojcVLaTw-B2W6/view?usp=sharing), contains all the MS2 spectra found in the [MoNa](https://mona.fiehnlab.ucdavis.edu) database acquired with a QExactive.
 This is a relatively big file, and for the sake of this tutorial a drastically reduced version of it has been included within this repository, and can be found [here](DB/DBMS2_test_pos.csv).